 For students admitted in 2014/2015 or before For students admitted in 2015/2016 and thereafter

 Grade Grade Point Grade Grade Point

-A+ 4.5 Α 4.0
+A+ 4.5 A 4.0

 А 4.0 A- 3.7

 B+ 3.5 B+ 3.3

 В 3.0 В 3.0

 C+ 2.5 B- 2.7

 С 2.0 C+ 2.3

 D+ 1.5 С 2.0

 D 1.0 C- 1.7

 F 0.0 D+ 1.3

 D 1.0

 F 0.0

 - 3.7.4 The award for passing of a course is based on outcome-based assessment criteria.
-Students who achieve the intended learning outcomes by the specific learning criteria of the course will be granted the relevant grade / grade point without any quota system. - 3.7.5 The grade of a course is computed by summing up the weighted marks of assessment (coursework and examination).
+Students who achieve the intended learning outcomes by the specific learning criteria of the course will be granted the relevant grade / grade point without any quota system. - 3.7.5 The grade of a course is computed by summing up the weighted marks of assessment

+(coursework and examination).
 Grade D is the minimum level required for course progression.
 A student can earn the grade points of a course only if he/she has gained a pass (Grade D) or above in that course.

 - 3.7.6 The GPA is obtained by adding all the grade points gained (grade points multiplied by the number of credit units of the courses concerned) and dividing the sum by the total number of credit units attempted except failed course(s) for which students have retaken the course or taken a replacement course.
 Only the number of credit units of the latest attempt of the re-taking course will be counted.
 When calculated for a given semester, it is known as the Semester GPA (sGPA).
 When calculated for the minimum required credit units as prescribed for the programme, it is known as the Graduation GPA (gGPA).
-When calculated cumulatively for all courses attempted, it is known as the Cumulative GPA (cGPA). - 3.7.7 Grades of all courses taken and re-taken, regardless of whether passed or failed, will be shown in the grade reports and transcripts. - 3.7.8 If the letter grades are not applicable, the following codes are used which may be printed on the grade reports for releasing appropriate information to readers:
+When calculated cumulatively for all courses attempted, it is known as the Cumulative GPA (cGPA). - 3.7.7 Grades of all courses taken and re-taken, regardless of whether passed or failed, will be shown in the grade reports and transcripts.

 Code Representation

 AB Absent from examination(s)

 ABX Absent from examination(s) under extenuating circumstances

 I Incomplete

-СТ Credit Transfer
+CT Credit Transfer

 EX Course Exemption

 NR Not yet reported (temporary grade)

 Т Year course, eligible for progress

 Р Pass a course assessed on a simple pass and fail basis

 F Fail a course assessed on a simple pass and fail basis

 W Course(s) withdrawn